Parks, playgrounds and fairgrounds – have fun but, take care

-With the summer holidays fast approaching, children and families will no doubt be looking to spend a lot of free time in parks and fairgrounds; but how safe are they?
+With the summer holidays upon us, children and families will no doubt be looking to spend a lot of free time in parks and fairgrounds; but how safe are they?

 Accidents can arise due to faulty equipment such as swings and roundabouts which are not adequately secured or, the surface of playgrounds not meeting the required safety standards.